openstack/tacker/doc/source/user/etsi_vnf_change_current_vnf_package.rst

      supports ``RollingUpdate`` type.
 You can set it via ``upgrade_type`` param.

-   * Currently only support update images of VMs.
+   * Currently only support update images of VMs and modify external networks..

    * Currently unsupported updates:

      * This API currently does not support increasing or decreasing the number of VNFcs according to the VNF package.
      * The add and delete operations of the entire VDU are not supported.
-     * In the definition of ETSI, external networks (e.g. extVirtualLinks, extManagedVirtualLinks) can be modified.
-This API currently does not support the operations of modifying, adding, and deleting these networks.
+     * In the definition of ETSI, external and internal networks (e.g. extVirtualLinks, extManagedVirtualLinks) can be modified.
+       This current API supports the operations of modifying external networks only and does not support the following operations.

+       * Adding and deleting external networks.
+       * Modifying, adding, and deleting internal networks.

 How to Change VM created by image to VM created by new image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~